Muhammad Ali Jinnah: Legacy and honours

 His birthday is observed as a national holiday, Quaid-e-Azam Day, in Pakistan.
 Jinnah earned the title Quaid-e-Azam (meaning "Great Leader").
 His other title is Baba-e-Qawm (Father of the Nation).
 The former title was reportedly given to Jinnah at first by Mian Ferozuddin Ahmed.
 In 1944–45, Gandhi also began addressing Jinnah as Quaid-e-Azam in his correspondence.
 It became an official title by effect of a resolution passed on 11 August 1947 by Liaquat Ali Khan in the Constituent Assembly of Pakistan.
 Within a few days of Pakistan's creation Jinnah's name was read in the sermon at mosques as Amir ul-Millat, a traditional title of Muslim rulers.
+He has also been described as one of the greatest Muslim leaders of the 20th century.

 The civil awards of Pakistan includes an 'Order of Quaid-i-Azam'.
 The Jinnah Society also confers the 'Jinnah Award' annually to a person that renders outstanding and meritorious services to Pakistan and its people.
 Jinnah is depicted on all Pakistani rupee currency, and is the namesake of many Pakistani public institutions.
 The former Quaid-i-Azam International Airport in Karachi, now called the Jinnah International Airport, is Pakistan's busiest.
 One of the largest streets in the Turkish capital Ankara, Cinnah Caddesi, is named after him, as is the Mohammad Ali Jenah Expressway in Tehran, Iran.
 In Chicago, a portion of Devon Avenue was named "Mohammed Ali Jinnah Way".
 A section of Coney Island Avenue in Brooklyn, New York was also named 'Muhammad Ali Jinnah Way' in honour of the founder of Pakistan.
 The Mazar-e-Quaid, Jinnah's mausoleum, is among Karachi's notable landmarks.
 The "Jinnah Tower" in Guntur, Andhra Pradesh, India, was built to commemorate Jinnah.
 The royalist government of Iran also released a stamp commemorating the centennial of Jinnah's birth in 1976.
 The Jinnah Mansion in Malabar Hill, Bombay, is in the possession of the Government of India, but the issue of its ownership has been disputed by the Government of Pakistan.
 Jinnah had personally requested Prime Minister Nehru to preserve the house, hoping one day he could return to Bombay.
 There are proposals for the house to be offered to the government of Pakistan to establish a consulate in the city as a goodwill gesture, but Dina Wadia had also staked a claim on the property.